f-radosta/shared-mobility-app/docs/AUTH.md

 7. New user record is created in the database

-8. User is redirected to login page
+8. User is automatically logged in and redirected to the dashboard

 ### Login Flow